iajaykarthick/ML-practice/ml_practice/unsupervised/PCA/README.md

 - Aims to transform the original features of a dataset into a new set of **Uncorrelated variables** called **Principal Components** with the objective of retaining the most important information while discarding the least important.
   - This process effectively removes redundancy in the data and helps in simplifying the representation of the dataset.

+Note: PCA is effective in reducing correlation among the principal components, especially when a significant portion of the variance is captured by the retained components.
+However, it's essential to recognize that the degree of correlation reduction may vary depending on the data characteristics and the number of principal components retained.

 ![pca 2d showing redundancy removal](images/pca_2d.png)

 ![covariance matrices](images/covar_pca_2d.png)